Pylons/pyramid/docs/narr/scanning.rst

    def hello(request):
        return Response('Hello')

-The ``@bfg_view`` decorator above simply adds an attribute to the ``hello`` function, making it available for a :term:`scan` to find it later.
+The :class:`repoze.bfg.view.bfg_view` decorator above simply adds an attribute to the ``hello`` function, making it available for a :term:`scan` to find it later.

 Once scanning is invoked, and :term:`configuration decoration` is found by the scanner, a set of calls are made to a :term:`Configurator` on behalf of the developer: these calls represent the intent of the configuration decoration.
-In the example above, this is best represented as the scanner translating the arguments to ``@bfg_view`` into a call to the ``add_view`` method of a :term:`Configurator`,
+In the example above, this is best represented as the scanner translating the arguments to :class:`repoze.bfg.view..bfg_view` into a call to the :meth:`repoze.bfg.configuration.Configurator.add_view` method,
 effectively:

 .. code-block:: python